anand-tummapudi/Kafka/README.md

 ## How to use Kafka broker in Spring Boot Applications
 Spring boot provides an efficient packages to integrate kafka.
 Without springboot, we need to write a vast code to register and call kafka borker server, producer and consumers.
 - To make use of kafka in spring boot application, we need to add kafka dependencies for spring boot application.
+Without spring boot, we neeed to write all boiler plate code to configure producer, consumer, kafka template and all other properties required.
+- Checkout spring boot apache kafka documentation [Springboot Kafka](https://docs.spring.io/spring-kafka/reference/html/)
-Add kafka related producer and consumer properties in application.properties file.
+- Configure producer and consumer properties in application.properties file.
+	* spring.kafka.consumer.bootstrap-servers: Configure all apache kafka brokers.
+Can configure multiple brokers in cluster.
+	* spring.kafka.consumer.group-id: Mention the consumer group, where our consumer belongs to.
+	* spring.kafka.consumer.group-id: This property specifies what to do when there is no initial offset in kafka or if the current offset does not exist on the server.
+	* spring.kafka.consumer.key-deserializer: It is used to deserialize the key in a message
+	* spring.kafka.consumer.value-deserializer: It is used to deserialize the value in a message
+	* spring.kafka.producer.bootstrap-servers: Kafka broker services.
+	* Also we can use similar deserializer classes like consumer for producer messages key and value.

 ```
 spring.kafka.consumer.bootstrap-servers: localhost:9092, localhost:9091, localhost:9093
-spring.kafka.consumer.group-id: myGroup
+spring.kafka.consumer.group-id: consumer-group
 spring.kafka.consumer.auto-offset-reset:earliest
 spring.kafka.consumer.key-deserializer: org.apache.kafka.common.serialization.StringDeserializer
 spring.kafka.consumer.value-deserializer: org.apache.kafka.common.serialization.StringDeserializer